 Jackie Robinson played for the Brooklyn Dodgers, so he was the first black player in the National League.
 The first black player to play in the American League?

-Most people are aware of the abuse Jackie Robinson endured from fans, managers and players at various National League ballparks.
+Most people are aware of what Jackie Robinson endured from fans, managers and players at various National League ballparks.
 What do you think Larry Doby went through at those American League ballparks?

 So maybe MLB, specifically the American League, should look into honoring Larry Doby.
-Similar to Robinson’s debut in the major leagues, MLB could make July 5 “Larry Doby Day” for the American League, or better yet, the entire league.
+Similar to Robinson’s debut in the majors, MLB could make July 5 “Larry Doby Day” for the American League, or better yet, the entire league.

 So when you think of Jackie Robinson, don’t forget that Larry Doby had to put up with just as much abuse in the American League.